MisionThi/thi-origins-stuff/docs/libraries/thi_key_lib_v1/doc.md

 If you want to preset more powers to certain key slot combinations you will have to go to the folder `thi_key_library/powers/resources/power_slot/`
 In this folder, you will find the resources that determine which key slot combination will activate the power.
 To change the slot key combination that activates it change the `"start_value": -1,` to the value you want. <br />
-See the table below for what value means. <br />
+See the table below for what value means.

 Value | Slot | Key
 ------|------|-----